Overview

 Start with the question paper, not the scheme

-Before you open the mark scheme:
+For Cambridge Cambridge mark scheme, before you open the mark scheme:

 - Read the command words (state, explain, evaluate, sketch).